amineyarman/vue-kinesis/README.md

+# October 2024: A full TS version is now available [KinesisJS](https://kinesisjs.com).
+You can use it in your vue projects if you need any of the new features.
+It works with Vue but a dedicated Vue version is in the works.
 # March 2024: The project has been on standby for a while now.
 But good news!
 I'm working on a brand new version, more robust, with better documentation and more features!
 What's in preparation:
 - Rewriting everything in TS